 Influenza or the flu is a serious acute condition that can lead to hospitalization and sometimes even death.
 Every flu season is different, and influenza infection can affect people differently.
 Even healthy people can get very sick from the flu and spread it to others.
-Since 2011, 25,329 hospitalizations and 1611 patient deaths were reported in Canada.
+Between 2011 and 2016 there were 25,329 hospitalizations and 1611 patient deaths were reported in Canada.
 The annual flu vaccine (either the flu shot or the nasal spray vaccine) is the best way to reduce the chances of getting the flu and spreading it to others.
 When more people get vaccinated against the flu, less flu can spread through that community.
 In Canada, your risk of getting the flu is higher in the late fall and winter months.
 The risk is lower during the rest of the year.

 How does the flu vaccine work?

 Flu vaccines contain molecules and proteins that cause antibodies to develop in the body approximately two weeks after vaccination.
 These antibodies provide protection against infection from the flu virus.
 Each Season, a new flu vaccine is developed.
 This season’s flu vaccine will protect against the influenza viruses that research indicates will be most common during the season.

 - 1 or 2 influenza B viruses, depending on the flu vaccine you receive

 Everyone 6 months and older should get the vaccine.
 This is especially important for people with health conditions, such as: cancer, diabetes, heart disease, lung disease or Obesity.
 People over the age of 65 and those live in nursing homes and retirement homes should also get vaccinated.
 Children under 5 years of age and pregnant women should also receive the vaccine.

 What are other measures that can be taken to protect against the flu?